 Announcement of areas for CO2 storage on the Norwegian shelf

 There is an increasing commercial interest from companies regarding CO2 storage on the Norwegian continental shelf.
 Norwegian authorities want to facilitate profitable storage of CO2 on the shelf.
 Companies with the necessary expertise and with specific, industrial plans that involve the need for carbon storage solutions on a commercial basis can apply to the Ministry of Energy for a permit adapted to the needs of the company.
-Until now (July 2023), the Ministry of Energy has granted six permits under the CO2 storage regulations (lagringsforskriften), five in the North Sea and one in the Barents Sea.
-In January 2023, a new area for the storage of CO2 was announced in accordance with the storage regulations.
+Until now (October 2024), the Ministry of Energy has granted eleven permits under the CO2 storage regulations (lagringsforskriften), ten in the North Sea and one in the Barents Sea.
+In June 2024, three new areas for the storage of CO2 was announced in accordance with the storage regulations.
 The announcement area is located in the North Sea.
 Read more here.

 CO2 Technology Centre Mongstad (TCM)